amaldu/AntiSpam-NLP-Pipeline/notebooks/experimentation/README.md

 A high precision value for the spam class indicates that most e-mails classified as spam by the model are actually spam.

-**Recall** Out of all the real positives, how many positives we got right?
+**Recall/Sensitivity/TPR** Out of all the real positives, how many positives we got right?

 <p align="center">
   <img src="../../images/recall.jpg" width="200"/>